Cipa/HashStack/README.md

 ##A URL hash stack manager
+- can be used as an history plugin
 - generates a custom hashtag that contains a specific number of items
-- the default separator is '/'
+- the default separator is '/'.
+You can use your own, just be careful on what you use as Safari and some other browsers will don't accept any type of separator
 - pure js
+- on stack length inconsistencies the stack is cleared
+- tested in IE9, FF, Chrome, Safari

 ##Example
 ```